Kinetic optimism studio

 Free_lil_electric_libraries

-Give electrification a local dimension seeking alternative experiential narratives.
+Electriquette - give electrification a local dimension

 Free_lil_electric_libraries aim to inspire conversation about techno-social activism, initiatives that re-connect people, re-connect people with places where they live, and invite disarming forms of relational encounters, transient collaboration and mutual trust.